Labirintami/doc/docs/window/api/window_height_config.md

 title: height
 ---

-@short:
-sets the height of a window
+@short: sets the height of a window

-@default:
+@signature: height?: number;

-50% of the browser window's height
+@default: 50% of the browser window's height

-@type: number

 @example:
 var dhxWindow = new dhx.Window({